-REID: We talk a lot about being a master of scale on this podcast.
+REID HOFFMAN: We talk a lot about being a master of scale on this podcast.
 But for a few minutes, let’s talk about being a master of—crabbing?

-GREENE: You know, there’s a lot of technique.
+DIANE GREENE: You know, there’s a lot of technique.
 I was like a master crabber.
 I could make sure that my net never cast a shadow, so the crab didn’t see me coming up behind him, and I’d scoop him up.

-REID: Diane Greene has been hauling crabs out of the Chesapeake Bay since she was a kid.
+HOFFMAN: Diane Greene has been hauling crabs out of the Chesapeake Bay since she was a kid.
 Not long ago, she and her kids returned to her old fishing hole.

 GREENE: And I was like, “Let’s go on this dock and we’ll find some crabs, and I’ll teach you how to catch them.”